rachealakinboyo/Titanic-Prediction-XGBoost-Classifier/README.md

 # Titanic-Prediction-XGBoost-Classifier

+This project uses the XGBoost machine learning algorithm to predict the survival of Titanic passengers.
+The dataset, sourced from the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/data), includes features such as PassengerID, Pclass, Sex, Age, SibSp (number of siblings or spouses aboard), Parch (number of parents or children aboard), Ticket, Fare, Cabin, and Embarked (port of embarkation).
+The goal of this project is to build a predictive model that can determine whether a passenger survived based on these features.

+The project follows a standard machine learning workflow.
+It begins with data exploration and cleaning, which includes handling missing values, encoding categorical variables, and feature scaling.
+Feature engineering was applied to create new features like FamilySize, combining SibSp and Parch.
+The cleaned and engineered data was then used to train the model.

-This project leverages the XGBoost algorithm to predict Titanic passenger survival.
-It includes thorough data exploration, preprocessing, and model training with hyperparameter tuning.
-The model is evaluated using metrics like accuracy, precision, recall, and ROC-AUC, with feature importance analysis to highlight key predictors of survival.
+The XGBoost algorithm was chosen for its efficiency and performance with structured/tabular data.
+Hyperparameter tuning was conducted using GridSearchCV to optimize parameters such as learning rate, max depth, and number of estimators.
+The model was evaluated using common classification metrics like accuracy, precision, recall, and ROC-AUC.
+Additionally, feature importance analysis was performed to identify the most significant predictors of survival, with Pclass, Sex, and Age being the top factors.

+The final model achieved a public score of 0.78 on Kaggle.
+This project demonstrates the power of XGBoost for binary classification tasks and highlights the importance of thorough data preprocessing and hyperparameter tuning for model performance optimization.
+The project is licensed under the MIT License, making it open for use and modification by others.